Welcome to McDonald Montessori School!

 This week, we will celebrate the end of summer with a party every day!
 Campers will learn about various celebrations from around the world and enjoy a tea party, a costume party, and a dance party.
 On Thursday, campers will be invited to design a party all their own.
 (Weather permitting this will be held outside and family will be invited to attend.)

-For enrollment after August 1st, tuition payments will be adjusted accordingly with a final payment of June 1st.
+Tuition payments will be adjusted accordingly with a final payment on June 1st.

 There is a non-refundable enrollment fee of $400 per child, per calendar school year that is due with the contract.